-Advanced Topics in Geophysical Fluid Dynamics CEE/EESS 364F(Offered Autumn 2012)
+Advanced Topics in Geophysical Fluid Dynamics CEE/EESS 364F (Autumn 2012)

 A seminar-style class covering the classic papers on the theory of the large-scale ocean circulation.
 Topics include: wind-driven gyres, mesoscale eddies and geostrophic turbulence, eddy-driven recirculation gyres, homogenization of potential vorticity, the ventilated thermocline, subduction, and the abyssal circulation.

 Atmosphere, Ocean, and Climate Dynamics: The Atmospheric Circulation EESS 146A/246A, EARTHSYS 146A/246A, GEOPHYS 146A/246A (Offered Winter 2014; Winter 2013; Winter 2011)

 Introduction to the physics governing the circulation of the atmosphere and ocean and their control on climate with emphasis on the atmospheric circulation.
 Topics include the global energy balance, the greenhouse effect, the vertical and meridional structure of the atmosphere, dry and moist convection, the equations of motion for the atmosphere and ocean, including the effects of rotation, and the poleward transport of heat by the large-scale atmospheric circulation and storm systems.